AdaCore/training_material/courses/ada_essentials/065_discriminated_records/04-interfacing_with_c.rst

 Passing Records Between Ada and C
 -----------------------------------

-* Your Ada code needs to call C that looks like this:
+* Ada code might need to call C that looks like this:

   .. code:: C